CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 similar for both salt marsh and seagrass ecosystems, and the methods may need to be adapted for the conditions you are working in.

-**Important note when coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides, especially areas further from the coast, where coring takes place **underwater**.
+**Important note when coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides, especially in areas further from the coast, where coring takes place **underwater**.
 The good news: the method is essentially the same, with **one additional piece of equipment** to take those underwater samples (see [Equipment](#equipment), below).

 ### Sources for this section

-This section follows WWF-Canada's field guide *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026) — specifically **Part 2: Obtaining Sediment Cores**, pp. 8–14 — together with the accompanying video playlists:
+This section follows WWF-Canada's field guide *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026) — together with the accompanying video playlists:

 > 🎥 [*"Introduction to Sediment Cores"* — workshop playlist](https://www.youtube.com/playlist?list=PLLsjpJMfNDP5w78ZJNDUvMj1VoRG_qSwd)
 >